 El Paso, TX

 The lentil soup and capirotada were both excellent, and Carnitas Queretaro is excellent on items such as the chips and salsa.
 The main plate came with mashed potatoes, rice and bread.
-To me this is overkill on the starchy items, although I enjoyed the mashed potatoes very much.
+To me this is overkill on the starchy items, although I enjoyed the mashed potatoes and bread very much.

 865 N. Resler Dr.

 El Paso, TX

-Delicias Cafe has good fish and excellent sauces.
-Several shrimp items were on the menu, and the staff explained that the owner and chef decide the night before what items to put on the Lent menu).
+Delicias Cafe has a rotating menu of items for Lent specials ( the staff explained that the owner and chef decide the night before what items to put on the Lent menu).
 Like most restaurants it includes at least one fish and one shrimp choice.

 2130 Myrtle Ave.

 El Paso, TX

 El Jacalito is one of the restaurants that changes the menu weekly, and like most of them offers both fish and shrimp.
-This has traditionally been my favorite restaurant for the Veracruz style fish (which I did not have in 2018), but it is also my favorite for breaded fish (empanizado).
+This has traditionally been my favorite restaurant for the Veracruz style fish, but it is also my favorite for breaded fish (empanizado).
 In fact, this really seems to be the gold standard for Lent specials, and it has been my idea of what a Lent special should be.